Miguel Rojas Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.69).
+- The Reds have a 4.66 team ERA that ranks 25th across all league pitching staffs.

-- Reds pitchers combine to give up 138 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Reds pitchers combine to allow the fifth-most home runs in baseball (140 total, 1.3 per game).

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he went four innings, allowing three earned runs while giving up eight hits.
+- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

-- The 29-year-old has an ERA of 7.20, with 7.3 strikeouts per nine innings, in 17 games this season.
-Opponents have a .319 batting average against him.
+- The 25-year-old has put up an ERA of 5.64, with 6.7 strikeouts per nine innings, in 19 games this season.
+Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.